Democratic Gov. Tony Evers won't seek third term in battleground Wisconsin

 Evers positioned himself as a folksy governor who would sprinkle the occasional mild swear word into his comments and other Midwestern colloquialisms such as “holy mackerel” and “folks.”
 His mild-mannered demeanor stood in stark contrast to Trump and other political firebrands.

-“I think he is the most quintessential Wisconsin politician I’ve ever seen,” said Democratic U.S. Rep. Mark Pocan, who has been in elected office since 1991.
+“I think he is the most quintessential Wisconsin politician I’ve ever seen,” said Democratic U.S. Rep. Mark Pocan, who has been in elected office since the 1990s.

 After winning reelection in 2022, Evers noted that he is frequently described as boring, but said: “As it turns out, boring wins.”

-Note: This story was updated to correct the spelling of Sara Rodriguez’s first name, that Republicans fought with Evers over expanding Medicaid, not Medicare, and that Thompson took office in 1987, not 1986.